Engineering propagating cat states with driving-assisted cavity QED

-Thus, the internal cooperativity $C_\text{in}$ should be a good measure for evaluating the performance of the cavity-QED system.
-We can also see $C_\text{in}$ as a performance measure in some protocols with cavity-QED systems, including the generation of single photons in a driving manner and cat states by a reflection manner~\cite{Goto2010,Goto2019,Hacker2019,Hastrup2022}.
+for $C_\text{in}\gg 1$.
+Thus, for high-fidelity generation, the amplitude of the coherent state is limited by the internal cooperativity: $|\alpha| \ll C_\text{in}^{1/4}$.
+Intriguingly, $\kappa_\text{ex} = \kappa_\text{in}\sqrt{1+2C_\text{in}}$ is the optimal value for generating single-photon states, cat states, and GKP states in the long pulse~\cite{Goto2019,Hacker2019,Hastrup2022}.
+In addition, we can see $C_\text{in}$ as the performance measure in various protocols with cavity-QED systems, including the generation of single photons in a driving manner and cat states by a reflection manner~\cite{Goto2010,Goto2019,Hacker2019,Hastrup2022}.
 These previous results and the result from this study imply that $C_\text{in}$ is a universal figure of merit for a cavity-QED system after optimizing $\kappa_\text{ex}$.